sjsu-library/unionist/_items/unionist--image-0071.md

 relatedTextIssue: 1833-08-08 p04.57
 filename:
-caption: Plainfield, Connecticut, including the Plainfield Academy on top of the hill to the left behind the church
+caption: Plainfield, Connecticut, including the Plainfield Academy on top of the hill to the left behind the church.
+The engraver, John Warner Barber, was an ardent anti-slavery man based in New Haven.
 order: '482'
 layout: items_item
 collection: items